-SUMX() Function is a power bi DAX mathematical function that returns the sum of an expression evaluated for each row in a table.
+SUMX Function is a power bi mathematical function in DAX that returns the sum of an expression evaluated for each row in a table.
 It returns a decimal number.

 It goes through a table, row by row to complete the evaluation after filter is applied.